Flikken Maastricht: Cast

 Angela Schijf who plays the role of Eva van Dongen got the nickname "Schietschijf" on set, which is a Dutch pun on her name because she can shoot quite well.

-Since the third season, Dutch actors have guest starred in Flikken Maastricht, including Piet Römer, Melody Klaver, Daniël Boissevain, Theo Maassen, Tygo Gernandt, Rick Engelkes and Mimoun Oaïssa.
+Since the third season, Dutch actors have guest starred in Flikken Maastricht, including Piet Römer, Melody Klaver, Daniël Boissevain, Theo Maassen, Tygo Gernandt, Rick Engelkes, Mimoun Oaïssa and Melissa Drost.

 Three people have played themselves on Flikken Maastricht: Gerd Leers, mayor of Maastricht at the time, popular singer Frans Bauer, and the famous violinist André Rieu.

 Andrea Croonenberghs guest-starred in the last two episodes of the first season (episode 12 and 13) as Britt Michiels, who used to play a main role on the original Flikken.
 It wasn't very clear as to what happened to Britt after her departure out of Ghent, even though she told Wolfs that she had no relationship and presently worked in Antwerp.

 Thomas Acda played an important supporting role in season 4 and the first episode of season 5.
 He later returned in season 6.

 In the fifth season, a new supporting actor joined the cast: Jamie Grant.
 Grant is not in the opening credits, but her name is credited after the title of the episode is displayed.
 She was not part of the cast in the sixth season because her character likely was still in a coma.
 It was announced that she would return in the seventh season.

 In the sixth season there were two more supporting actors: Lee M. Ross and Bill Zielinski.
 Will van Kralingen quit again after the fifth season with her role as Ellis Flamand following her earlier hiatus of season 2–4.
 In season 2-4 Helmert Woudenberg played Eugène Hoeben as the hoofdinspecteur.
 Her successor is Frieda Mechels, played by Ria Eimers.

 In the 7th season Jamie Grant returned as officer Esmee van Rooy and TROS-presenter Vivienne van den Assem had a recurring role as informant/infiltrator Tonja.
 Also, Thomas Acda returned as ex-detective Daan de Vos.